Rodent Pest Control

 Where do rodents live?

 Voles build their burrows in moist, dense grasslands, and tree squirrels live in trees.
 Chipmunks dig their burrows in a variety of areas, including lawns, forests, woodpiles, and gardens.
-Moles, voles, squirrels, and chipmunks tend to stay outdoors and can cause damage to yard areas.
+Voles, squirrels, and chipmunks tend to stay outdoors and can cause damage to yard areas.
 Typically, the rodents most likely to enter a home or business are rats and mice, although some types of squirrels and chipmunks may enter as well.
 When rodents do enter a building, they like to live in cluttered areas with lots of places to hide, like attics and basements.
 They may also live between the layers of walls.

 Why do I have a rodent problem?